High-order accurate multi-sub-step implicit integration algorithms with dissipation control for second-order hyperbolic

 \subsection{Three-sub-step third-order scheme: SUCI3}

 For the three-sub-step scheme, the detailed analysis will be carried out to clearly demonstrate how to determine the unknown algorithmic parameters $ \alpha_{ij} $.
-The composite $ s $-sub-step scheme (\ref{eq:nsubstep}) in the case of $ s=3 $ can be rewritten as follows.
+The proposed $ s $-sub-step method \eqref{eq:suci_tab} in the case of $ s=3 $ can be rewritten as ($\gamma_3=1$)